Skip to content

 Canada Employment Insurance (EI) Eligibility Criteria

-Employment Insurance (EI) offers consistent benefits to those who lose their jobs without their fault (for instance, due to a labour shortage, seasonal or mass layoffs), are willing and able to work, but cannot find employment.
+Employment Insurance (EI) offers consistent benefits to those who lose their jobs without their fault (for instance, due to a labour shortage, seasonal layoffs, or mass layoffs), are willing and able to work, but cannot find employment.

 As soon as you stop working, you should always apply for EI benefits.
 You can still claim benefits even if you have not yet received your employment record.